Endure and Survive

-"Endure and Survive" is the fifth episode of the American post-apocalyptic drama television series The Last of Us.
+"Endure and Survive" is the fifth episode of the first season of the American post-apocalyptic drama television series The Last of Us.
 The episode was written by series co-creator Craig Mazin and directed by Jeremy Webb.
 It was released online on HBO Max and HBO on Demand on February 10, 2023, ahead of its broadcast on HBO on February 12.
 In the episode, Joel (Pedro Pascal) and Ellie (Bella Ramsey) agree to escape Kansas City, Missouri, with Henry (Lamar Johnson) and his brother Sam (Keivonn Montreal Woodard), who are being hunted by bandit leader Kathleen (Melanie Lynskey) and her second-in-command Perry (Jeffrey Pierce).

 The episode was primarily filmed in April 2022.
 A full set was built in an empty lot in nine weeks for use in an action sequence in the episode.
 Filmed over four weeks, the sequence used around 70 actors dressed by 70 prosthetics artists.
-"Endure and Survive" introduced "bloaters", mutated creatures who are significantly larger than most other infected; the costume was built using prosthetics and later emphasized using visual effects.
+"Endure and Survive" introduced a "bloater", a mutated creature significantly larger and stronger than most other infected; the costume was built using prosthetics and later emphasized using visual effects.

 The episode received positive reviews, with praise for its writing, direction, cinematography, and performances of Johnson, Woodard, Lynskey, and Ramsey.
 It was watched by 11.6 million viewers within three days.
+The episode received several nominations at the 75th Primetime Creative Arts Emmy Awards, including for Johnson, Lynskey, and Woodard, and editors Timothy A. Good and Emily Mendez won Outstanding Picture Editing.